Alameda Connects, the West Alameda Renaissance Continues!

 The City of Lakewood, supported by the AGCA/ACBID and community partners, participated in the National Civic League – All-America City competition in Kansas City, and was honored to be named an All-American City, recognizing outstanding community achievements.
-Additionally, the city was awarded the first-ever All-America City Diversity Award for living the motto “We are building an…Read more
+Additionally, the city was awarded the first-ever All-America City Diversity Award for living the motto “We are building an all-inclusive community”.Read more

 October 3, 2018

 On October 3, 2018, The Alameda Gateway Community Association formally re-branded and changed its name to Alameda Connects.
 The renaissance of the Alameda corridor begun under AGCA twenty years ago continues today with Alameda Connects.
 Alameda Connects is proud to be a part of this exciting community with the vision of inspiring a thriving destination where people desire to be!Read more